elunna/nerfhack-changelog/README.md

   * Launching gem class projectiles from slings has the potential to instakill H

 ### Armor changes
+* robes now use the body armor slot instead being a cloak (SLASH'EM)
 * reduced weight of most armors by 50 aum (K-Mod)
 * reduced weight of elvish gear by about 1/3'rd (EvilHack)
 * reduced weight of dwarvish shields to 75